Arjun-A3/studyRepo/backend/Readme.md

 The application can be accessed at `http://localhost:8080`

 That's all!
-Good Luck :muscle:
+Thank you :muscle: